 The overall construction is top notch, with a hard anodized aluminum shell and well riveted handles with a good silicone coating for comfort and support.
 Hard anodized aluminum is, as the name implies, a very hard material; about twice as durable as the standard steel used for cookware.

-The aluminum construction makes them quick to heat: both on the stovetop and in the oven (they are oven safe), so you can get to cooking faster.
+The aluminum construction makes them quick to heat: both on the stovetop and in the oven (they are oven safe), so you can get to cooking faster with this cookware.
 The set’s variety is limited, but it provides all the basics you need to make the majority of foods you’d ever care to make, so that’s just fine.

 The only real issues with it are the utensils (which are pretty much trash), and the designation of “dishwasher safe” being a bit of a misnomer; using a dishwasher on these tends to result in a stripped PTFE coating.